Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Home and road insights

-- At home this year, Los Angeles is 5-3 overall and 4-4 against the spread.
+- Los Angeles is 5-4 against the spread, and 5-3 overall, at home this season.

-- In eight home games this season, Los Angeles has hit the over four times.
+- In eight games at home this season, Los Angeles has hit the over four times.

-- San Francisco is 5-4 against the spread, and 6-3 overall, in away games.
+- This year on the road, San Francisco is 7-4 against the spread and 6-3 overall.

 - Away from home, the 49ers have two wins ATS (2-2) as 3.5-point underdogs or more.